okta/terraform-provider-okta/examples/README.md

 ## Example Stacks

-- [Okta and Cognito](./oidc-cognito-stack.tf) Example of using Okta OIDC application with a Cognito ID Provider to provide a serverless SPA access to AWS resources.
+- [Okta and Cognito](./oidc-cognito-stack.tf) Example of using Okta OIDC application with a Cognito ID Provider to provide a serverless SPA access to As resources.

 ## Test Fixture Examples